MicrosoftDocs/azure-devops-docs/docs/build-release/test/set-up-continuous-test-environments-builds.md

 ## Define a list of machines to run your app and tests

-Previous versions of Team Services and TFS included the capability to define **Machine Groups**.
+Previous versions of VSTS and TFS included the capability to define **Machine Groups**.
 However, this feature has been deprecated and it is no longer possible to use it to create machine groups.